Some parts of this page may be machine-translated.

 Ensuring Legal Certainty

-Translations must provide legal certainty, and quality control is essential to ensure that the same information can be shared across different language regions.
+Translations must provide legal certainty, and quality control is essential to share the same information across different language regions.

 These changes make the accuracy and consistency of multilingual translation increasingly important.
 Companies need to establish a solid translation system to comply with regulations.